DigitalSlideArchive/DSA-WSI-DeID/docs/INSTALL.rst

 An example configuration file is provided, see ``docker-compose.example-ws2019.local.yml``.
 There are some common issues that can occur which require uncommenting specific lines in the example file:

-- If you see an error that includes ``invalid volume specification: 'wsi_deid_dbdata:/data/db:rw'``, uncomment the line that begining with ``image: mongo@sha256:``.
+- If you see an error that includes ``invalid volume specification: 'wsi_deid_dbdata:/data/db:rw'``, uncomment the line that begins with ``image: mongo@sha256:``.
 This error occurs because Docker is trying to use a Windows image for part of the system and linux images for other parts.
 Uncommenting the line forces Docker to use a specific linux image of the mongo database.

-- If after starting, monogo stops immediately (the command ``docker-compose logs`` will include a message containing ``aborting after fassert() failure``), uncomment the line beginning with ``command: "bash -c 'mongod``.
+- If after starting, mongo stops immediately (the command ``docker-compose logs`` will include a message containing ``aborting after fassert() failure``), uncomment the line beginning with ``command: "bash -c 'mongod``.

 Example Installation on WS 2019
 -------------------------------